 Susan Hough, a born healer, has been living her gift for over 35 years.
 She began her journey on the East Coast working with teens and families.
-The rites of passage from losing her mother, being diagnosed with breast cancer, and suffering through a divorce caused Susan’s life to shift.
-Having experienced so many challenging experiences, Hough rededicated herself to turn them into rites of passage which deepened her journey in healing herself.
+After losing her mother, being diagnosed with breast cancer and suffering through a divorce Susan’s life began to shift.
+Experiencing so many challenges, Hough rededicated herself to turn them into rites of passage to deepen her journey in healing.

 Studying the teachings of Sobonfu Somé, Susan felt her life shifting in a new and profound way.
 After reading Sobonfu’s book The Spirit of Intimacy several times, she knew they had to meet.
-When she met Sobonfu, they connected on a deep spiritual level.
-Their lives became intertwined almost immediately.
-For 18 years after, Sobonfu mentored Hough in the practice of traditional African rituals.
+When she met Sobonfu, they connected on a deep spiritual level and their lives became intertwined almost immediately.
+For 18 years, Sobonfu mentored Hough in the practice of traditional African rituals.
 Through these rituals, Susan was able to expand the role Spirit played in her life.
 She vowed to share this wisdom; creating Living Your Gifts.